A PHP is used for intensive psychiatric outpatient treatment of less than 24 hours of daily care

 – For patients who would cost more by being under inpatient hospitalization partial hospitalization wasn’t available (ie cost avoidance)

-Your documentation should support the fact that an active program would improve the patient’s disorder and level of functioning.
+Your clinical documentation should support the fact that an active program would improve the patient’s disorder and level of functioning.

 Treatments that include individual, group, and family psychotherapies